-The Taiwan eID Applet CC can have different configurations, the presents ST considers the configuration:
+The LDS V10 can have different configurations, the presents ST considers the configuration:

 - EAC V2 with PACE-CAM/TA without CA

 - AA

 - CAM.

 - DG3 and DG4 read protection by SM (AES/DES) after EAC

-- A specific TAIWAN ADF is added, its DG2 is protected by PACE and PIN

-It is loaded on the E2Prom of the platform at prepersonalisation or personalisation phase.
+It is either activated in ROM during prepersonalization phase or loaded on the E2Prom of the platform at prepersonalisation or personalisation phase.

-The applet works on 2 platforms:
+The LDS works on 2 platforms: